To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 Once the insurance company responds to a claim, it does not necessarily resolve the case.
 You have the chance to counteract the response with an offer of your own.
 If the insurer offers a settlement, you or your lawyer can respond with a higher amount to enter into negotiations.
 If the insurance company denies your claim, it may not mean the end of your case either.
 Your lawyer may have to take the claim to the courts in West Virginia for fair recovery instead.
 The average insurance settlement takes around 30 days for the claimant to receive payment, while a trial could take a year or longer.

 An insurance claims adjuster is the person in charge of reviewing your claim and either denying or accepting your demands.
 In many cases, an insurance adjuster will need to come out and visit you in person to see the injuries, property destruction or vehicle damages in question.
-It is standard practice to receive a phone call from a claims adjuster within one to three days of filing the initial insurance claim.
+It is standard practice to receive a phone call from a claims adjuster within one to three days of filing the initial insurance claim in West Virginia.
 It could take an additional day or two for the claims adjuster to come out if he or she needs to look at the damage in person.
 You may be able to speed up this process after a car accident by taking your vehicle to an insurance-approved auto shop.

 The timeline on a car insurance claim depends on the types of damages involved.
 Simple cases with minor property damage will generally take less time to resolve than complicated claims.
 A roadside assistance claim for towing expenses, for example, can take as little as eight business days to resolve.
 A claim involving a totaled vehicle and permanent disabilities, however, would most likely take closer to 30 days or longer to settle.
 Injury claims generally take the longest to complete.